jcsoriano/laravel-crud-templates/docs/templates/customizing-field-types.md

 # Customizing Field Types

-CRUD Templates for Laravel already comes with many built-in [Field Types](/guide/field-types).
-However, sometimes you may need special field types specific to your project, or would like to customize the behavior of existing field types.
+CRUD Templates for Laravel comes with many built-in [Field Types](/guide/field-types).
+However, sometimes you may need field types specific to your project, or would like to customize the behavior of existing field types.
 This section will guide you through creating and customizing field types.

 ## Understanding Field Types